softwarespot/weight-watchers/README.md

 #### Bower

-3rd party vendor packages are managed via the use [Bower](http://bower.io), a JavaScript dependency package manager.
+3rd party vendor packages are managed via the use of [Bower](http://bower.io), a JavaScript dependency package manager.
 Therefore, once you've followed the the instructions online of how to install [Bower](http://bower.io), then simply afterwards run the following command:

 ```shell
     bower install